Shin Ultraman: Music

 On April 8, 2022, it was announced that Kenshi Yonezu would sing the film's theme song "M87".
 According to Anno, Yonezu originally titled the song "M78" after Ultraman's fictional home galaxy in the original 1966 series, but Anno requested that the title be changed to M87 because he felt it was "more appealing in terms of setting."
-On May 25, 2022, Oricon News reported that the single had sold approximately 228,881 physical copies.
-On May 31, 2022, "M87" became No. 1 on the Billboard Japan Hot 100.
+On May 25, Oricon News reported that the single had sold approximately 228,881 physical copies.
+On May 31, "M87" became No. 1 on the Billboard Japan Hot 100.
 However, it was surpassed by Hey!
 Say!
-JUMP's "a r e a" on June 2, 2022.
+JUMP's "a r e a" on June 2.
+"M87" was certified Platinum by the Recording Industry Association of Japan in August 2024 for achieving 100 million streams.
 According to Natalie, Hiroshi Itsuki's song "Little Bird" from the 1974 TV series, Submersion of Japan, plays in the film during Kaminaga and Mefilas' conversation in an izakaya.

-Themes

-Noah Oskow of Unseen Japan felt that the film criticizes Japan's weak government bureaucracy like its predecessor, Shin Godzilla, which was a "meditation on ruinous government inaction and gridlock, specifically serving as a harrowing metaphor for the devastating 2011 Great East Japan Earthquake and subsequent disaster at the Fukushima Daiichi Nuclear Power Plant."
-In his review for Screen Daily, Tim Grierson wrote that the film contains "a little commentary on humanity's place in the universe, and whether we’ve proven ourselves worthy of continuing as a species", adding: "this messaging isn't always elegantly executed but, like so much of the film, it's presented with such enthusiastic sincerity that it's hard to resist.
-The world may sometimes be a terrible, frightening place, but Shin Ultraman argues that a little decency can still go a long way".

-Director Shinji Higuchi stated to Nerdist in 2022 that the film does not include the same "emphasis on the bureaucracy, politics, etc." as its predecessor, because "if we just did the same thing, it's kind of pointless."
-Rather, Higuchi explained that the crew intended the film to delineate how humanity and the Japanese government would deal with aliens and monsters as depicted in the Ultraman 1966 TV series.